Unsure where you owe sales or use tax

 Common signals that sales tax or use tax exposure may exist include:

 Exposure often accumulates quietly.
 Many businesses are compliant early and become exposed later as complexity increases.
+These signals often appear long before audits or notices are issued.

 What data you need to identify sales tax and use tax exposure